-Container Shipping Costs: International Shipping Prices and Rates
+Container Shipping Costs (2018) – International Prices and Information

-This page provides information regarding container shipping costs and prices.
+This page provides information regarding container shipping costs.
 If you are unsure as to what mover to use, we have created a list of the top 10 international removal companies that are happy to help you move abroad.

 - Container shipping costs & prices